BryanSchuetz/dai/_projects/nigeria-state-partnership-accountability-responsiveness-and-capability-sparc.md

 ---
-title: Nigeria—State Partnership for Accountable, Responsive, and Capable Government (SPARC); Accountable, Responsive, and Capable Government (ARC)
+title: Nigeria—Accountable, Responsive, and Capable Government
 date: 2016-01-21 22:40:00 Z
-summary: 'The Accountable, Responsive, and Capable Government (ARC) programme supports the Nigerian government in more effectively managing resources and providing more responsive and accountable services to its citizens. '
+summary: 'The U.K. Department for International Development Partnership to Engage, Reform and Learn is a five-year programme that supports governments, citizens, and evidence-based advocacy.
+PERL helps governments develop and implement policy by assisting them in tracking and accounting for how policies, plans, and budgets are used in delivering public goods and services to promote growth and reduce poverty.
+It supports citizens to engage with these processes.'
-start: 2008
+start: 2016
-end: 2021
+end: 2020
 client: U.K. Department for International Development
 solutions:
 - Governance